MicrosoftDocs/azure-devops-docs/docs/test/test-case-managment-reference.md

 ## TCM commands

-The following table provides links to articles that describe how to exercise the corresponding tcm command.
+The following table provides links to articles that describe how to exercise the corresponding **tcm.exe** command.
 Most commands are supported on both Azure DevOps Server, all versions, and Azure DevOps Services.

 ---
 :::row:::